 Pilot Training comprises of two parts.
 Ground Training and Flying Training!

 Ground Training covers the theory subjects of Air Regulations, Aviation Meteorology, Air Navigation, Aircraft Technical Subjects and RTR(A).
 (The detailed syllabus is mentioned in the Curriculum link above) These subjects are to be studied and the exams of the same conducted by DGCA are to be passed by the CPL candidates.

 The Candidate has to complete 200 Hours (Two hundred hours) of flight time for obtaining the Commercial Pilot’s License.
 This flight time includes:

-We have associated with one of the best flying facilities in India where you can complete your Pilot Training in a most professional way within due time.
+We offer flying training at the best equipped and the best flying facilities in India where you can complete your Pilot Training in most professional way within due time.
 To request information please an email to – email@example.com

 We have also forged international associations with some of the best and highly reputed flying clubs across the world to arrange the Pilot Training abroad in the shortest possible time and at a reasonable cost.
 Our associations have been formed after a due diligence with the sole aim to help you chart out a plan specific to your situation and requirements.

 Look out below to find the world’s best pilot training details in North America, Europe and Australasia.

 IGIA offers flight training in Texas and Florida in USA.